TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 - To use this feature on emulators, it is required that you change the merge output to this folder in the emulated SD card: `atmosphere\contents\0100f2c0115b6000`

-# Default mod
+# Title Screen Indicator
-A new mod is dynamically built by TKMM and added to the merge output.
-It adds an indicator on the title screen so that you can directly know whether mods are properly installed.
+This new addition is a mod dynamically built by TKMM when applying your current profile.
+It displays an indicator on the title screen so that you can directly telll whether or not your mods are properly installed.

 ![Default Mod](/img/rc1/defaultmod.png)

-*This mod is added at the lowest priority, which means that if another mod edits the same text entry, that mod will overwrite it.*
+*This is added at the lowest priority, which means that if any of your mods edits the same text entry, that mod will overwrite it.*

 ## TKMM-NX